 Our educational activities have continued to evolve in response to local, regional, national, and international needs.
 Proud of its historical roots, the University continues to develop its educational courses to reflect the needs of the twenty-first century, attracting students from all over the UK and overseas.

 The University is committed to the principles of equal opportunities in all aspects of university life.
 The aim of these principles is that no person is treated less favourably than another on grounds of social class, gender, race, colour, nationality, ethnic or racial origin.

 Providing homestay accommodation for international students at Marjon is a great way to generate some extra income and learn about new cultures.
 You will be welcoming someone into your home as if they were part of your family.

-Marjon is accredited with the British Council who provide guidelines on provision of homestay accommodation within the UK.
+Marjon is accredited by the British Council which provides guidelines on the provision of homestay accommodation within the UK.

 Current rates of pay: